civican/legisinfo/44-1/bills/C-14/bill_text.md

 # Bill C-14: An Act to amend the Constitution Act, 1867 (electoral representation)

-**Sponsor**: MINISTER OF INTERGOVERNMENTAL AFFAIRS, INFRASTRUCTURE AND COMMUNITIES

 Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act to amend the Constitution Act, 1867 (electoral representation)*".

 ## Summary